 Correctional facilities may require inmates to wear clothing provided by the correctional facility.
-If Inmates are required to wear clothing provided by the correctional facility, the correctional facility shall issue a clean set of appropriately-sized correctional facility clothing, including pants and shirt or coveralls, footwear, and undergarments.
+If inmates are required to wear clothing provided by the correctional facility, the correctional facility shall issue a clean set of appropriately-sized correctional facility clothing, including pants and shirt or coveralls, footwear, and undergarments.
 Correctional facilities may permit inmates to wear their own clothing.

-Standard 025 Inventory of f Inmate Personal Property and Inmate Compliant: Yes Accounts from an inmate at intake.
-A record of the property must be signed by the inmate and placed in inmate's file.
+Standard 025 Inventory of Inmate Personal Property and Inmate Compliant: Yes Accounts

+Correctional facilities shall inventory and itemize all personal property, including money, taken from an inmate at intake.
+A record of the property must be signed by the inmate and placed in the inmate's file.
 The property must be made available to the inmate upon release, unless the property is evidence of a crime.
 The property room must be secure and access to the property room must be controlled.